 Credit Card Transactions in the U.S.

 There were 39.6 billion combined purchase transactions in the U.S. in 2019.
-This figure includes 31.2 billion purchase transactions from the top 50 issuers of Visa and Mastercard credit cards in the U.S. plus another 5.66 billion from American Express and 2.72 billion from Discover.
+According to The Nilson Report, this figure includes 31.2 billion purchase transactions from the top 50 issuers of Visa and Mastercard credit cards in the U.S., plus another 5.66 billion from American Express and 2.72 billion from Discover.

 If you divide that figure by 365, the results show that more than 108.6 million credit card transactions occur in the U.S. every day.

 Modern credit cards were founded in the U.S. in 1950 and their popularity has grown dramatically since.
 Americans today liberally use their credit cards, and when the transactions are broken down over a variety of different categories, the facts become even more interesting.

 According to the credit card processing company Shift:

 - 1.06 billion credit cards are currently in use in the U.S.

 - 70% of people have at least one credit card.

 - 14% of Americans have a minimum of 10 credit cards.

 - When making a purchase, 40% of Americans will select credit cards over other types of payment methods.